research

 Questions, themes, and representative work.

-My research is mainly about sequential decision-making under uncertainty.
+My research is mainly concerned with sequential decision-making under uncertainty.
 At present, I focus primarily on multi-armed bandits, uncertainty quantification, and sample-efficient learning.
 I am also interested in causal methods for efficient decision-making, and I have previously worked on spatio-temporal event modeling.

 Multi-Armed Bandits and Uncertainty Quantification